Throggs Neck

 Throggs Neck (also known as Throgs Neck) is a neighborhood and peninsula in the south-eastern portion of the borough of the Bronx in New York City.
 It is bounded by the East River and Long Island Sound to the south and east, Westchester Creek on the west, and Baisley Avenue and the Bruckner Expressway on the north.

 The neighborhood is part of Bronx Community District 10, and its ZIP Code is 10465.
 Throggs Neck is patrolled by the 45th Precinct of the New York City Police Department.

 Geography

 Throggs Neck is a narrow spit of land in the south-eastern portion of the borough of the Bronx in New York City.
 It demarcates the passage between the East River (an estuary) and Long Island Sound.
 "Throggs Neck" is also the name of the neighborhood of the peninsula, bounded on the north by Baisley Avenue and the Bruckner Expressway, on the west by Westchester Creek, and on the other sides by the River and the Sound.

-Throggs Neck is at the northern approach to the Throgs Neck Bridge, which connects the Bronx with the neighborhood of Bay Terrace in the borough of Queens on Long Island.
+The neighborhood is at the northern approach to the Throgs Neck Bridge, which connects the Bronx with the neighborhood of Bay Terrace in the borough of Queens on Long Island.
 The Throgs Neck Lighthouse formerly stood at its southern tip.